ahmedcracked/static-site-generator/content/index.md

 # Hi!

-I'm Ahmed Esmail, this page represents my latest Python coding project: a "static site generator" is a program where you can write your static site/blog in Markdown instead of HTML.
+I'm Ahmed Esmail, this page represents my latest Python coding project: the "static site generator" is a program where you can write your static site/blog in Markdown instead of HTML.

 The program converts the content written in Markdown to HTML files at the end so that it can serve as a functional webpage.